-Born into an equestrian driven family, Catherine Pasmore has been passionate about horses and the sport of show jumping from a young age and dreamed of competing at the top level.
-Over the years, Pasmore has made a name for herself not only as a rider, winning an individual silver medal at the NAJYRC Young Rider Championship during her junior years and riding on several winning nation cup teams for the USA all over the world, but also as a business woman with her equine sales business, Pasmore Stables.
-After closing out a successful year competing in Europe, she returned to the US for the 2023 Winter Equestrian Festival (WEF) and rode on the women’s team at the 2023 Battle of the Sexes, brought her mare ‘Curious Friday’ into her first Saturday Night Lights competition during WEF Week One, and won the Wellington Equestrian Realty 1.45m Jumper Classic with her horse Kellano Degli Assi.
-Read the full article to learn about Pasmore’s equestrian beginning, what a day in the Sunshine State looks like for her, and her business, Pasmore Stables!
+Catherine Pasmore, an accomplished equestrian and businesswoman, has won individual silver at the NAJYRC Young Rider Championship and represented the USA on several winning nation cup teams worldwide.
+She runs Pasmore Stables, an equine sales business, and has recently returned to the US for the 2023 Winter Equestrian Festival (WEF).
+At WEF, Pasmore competed on the women’s team at the 2023 Battle of the Sexes, brought her mare ‘Curious Friday’ into her first Saturday Night Lights competition, and won the Wellington Equestrian Realty 1.45m Jumper Classic with her horse Kellano Degli Assi.
+Learn more about Pasmore's equestrian beginnings and her thriving business in the full article.

 How did you get into riding?

 Horses have always been in my family.
 My grandmother rode dressage, and my grandfather was master of his hunt club.
 However, my mother was the one who started riding show jumpers.
 I was very lucky to be exposed to top professionals from a young age because of her.
 So, once I made the decision to ride full time, I really only had my sights set on the highest level of the sport.